Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-2/ch1-gazebo-simulation-environment-setup.md

 1. What are the three main physics engines supported by Gazebo?
 2. What is the purpose of the `<physics>` tag in Gazebo world files?
 3. How does Gazebo integrate with ROS 2?

+## Summary

+This chapter provided a comprehensive introduction to setting up Gazebo simulation environments for humanoid robotics applications.
+We covered the essential steps for creating custom simulation worlds, configuring physics parameters, and integrating Gazebo with ROS 2 systems.
+The chapter established the foundation for developing realistic simulation environments that can effectively support humanoid robot development and testing.

+Key concepts covered include:
+- Gazebo world file creation and configuration with custom obstacles and terrain
+- Physics engine parameters and their impact on humanoid robot simulation
+- ROS 2 integration patterns for seamless simulation-to-robot communication
+- Best practices for creating simulation environments that closely match real-world conditions

+These foundational skills are essential for developing effective simulation environments that can accelerate humanoid robot development while ensuring safety during testing and validation phases.

 ## References
 - [Gazebo Documentation](http://gazebosim.org/)